This rock fish recipe is not only nutritious, but it’s also mouthwateringly delicious. (say that 10 times fast)!

 Wait until the butter is melted and the pan is hot.
 Place your rockfish filets, seasoning-side-down, into the skillet.
 Place two of each fresh herb on each filet: fresh parsley, green onions, and thyme.

 Do this with the butter for a minute or so.
-Doing this will impart the herb flavors deep into the fish, and will also help cook the top side of the filets.
+Doing this will impart the herb flavors deep into the fish and will also help cook the top side of the filets.

 Using your tongs or a fork, remove the herbs from the fish and set to the side (in the skillet) for a moment.
-Next, using a spatula, flip the rockfish over onto the other side.

-Grab your lemon zester and zest your lemon, directly over the rockfish.
+Grab your lemon zester and zest your lemon directly over the rockfish.

 Place the herbs back on the rockfish.

-Do the thing with the butter again, for about a minute until both sides of the fish are golden brown.
+Do the thing with the butter again, for about a minute, until both sides of the fish are golden brown.

-Step 4: Garnish & Plate Your Rock fish Filets
+Step 4: Garnish & Plate

 Using a flat metal spatula, remove the rockfish filets and set them on your serving plate.
 It’s okay to let them sit for a minute while you get your final garnish ingredients ready.